andreasmhallberg/readingnotes/README.md

 At the end of each file one or more keywords are listed.
 Each keyword begins with `@` and is on a new line.
 See the file [`keywords.md`](https://github.com/andreasmhallberg/readingnotes/blob/master/Keywords.md) for a list of keywords.

-Hyphens are used in place of spaces in keywords.
+Hyphens are used for spaces in keywords (e.g. `@language-ideology`).
 Colon is used for sub-keywords.
 Primarily this is used for varieties of Arabic, e.g. `@Arabic:Egyptian`.

 Keywords are added by me and are not those of the original author.
 There are some inconsistencies in how they are applied.